[Varian Fry Institute]

 New York Times Sunday Book Review, Letters, Nov.
 16, 2014 [as published]

 To the Editor:

 According to the review by the historian Carolyn J. Dean, “Village of Secrets,” by Caroline Moorehead (Nov.
 2), separates “fact from fiction” in telling the story of the rescue effort that occurred in and around the village of Le Chambon-sur-Lignon, France, during the Nazi occupation.
-As one who was born in the area at that time to Jewish parents who had found shelter there, the subject means a lot to me, as I tried to express in my well-received 1989 feature documentary “Weapons of the Spirit” (soon to be rereleased in a remastered 25th-anniversary edition).
+As one who was born in the area at that time to Jewish parents who had found shelter there, the subject means a lot to me, as I tried to express in my well-received 1989 feature documentary “Weapons of the Spirit” (soon to be rereleased in a remastered 2017 edition).

 Dean deems Moorehead’s account a “nuanced portrait of Le Chambon,” and states that she has only “minor quibbles” about this “deeply informed narrative.”
 I beg to differ.
 Far from separating “fact from fiction,” Moorehead piles on an astonishing number of factual errors while fundamentally distorting the very nature of what took place on that “Protestant mountain.”
 She preposterously asserts that the French Protestant (Huguenot) dimension of the rescue has been inflated into a “myth,” that the village’s determined pastor can be plausibly charged with being a self-aggrandizing pathological liar, that nonviolent resistance was only a small part of the story, that unnamed atheists and agnostics played an equal role in providing shelter, that indeed the religious beliefs of the rescuers deserve only passing mention.

 You will not find one Jew who went through Le Chambon who will endorse this absurd view of what happened there.